rodneyshupe/Cookbook/Recipes/Entrees/Seafood/SoyGingerSalmon.rst

 Frozen salmon will cook very quickly and beautifully in the Instant Pot(R).
-We took advantage of the pressure-cooker function, which can infuse so much flavor, by adding savory ingredients like soy sauce and lime.
+We took advantage of the pressure-cooker function, which can infuse so much flavour, by adding savoury ingredients like soy sauce and lime.
 Make note that fattier, thicker fish fillets (preferably center cut) hold up to pressure cooking best.